hyeon9/Splice-decoder/README.md

-# Splice-decoder
+# What is main purpose of Splice-decoder?
+* Splice decoder can add biological information to your differential splicing or your interesting splicing target list.
+* This information contains NMD probability, functional domain alteration (such as DNA binding, motif, regions, protein domain, and so on) and UTR alterations as their target transcript.
+* Finally you can use this additaional information to prioritize your differential splicing events

+## Install & Usage
 **Quick start:**
 * Splice-decoder can be downloaded from https://github.com/hyeon9/Splice-decoder/

        bash install.sh

 * Verify if splice-decoder is running:

-        python ${splice-decode}/code/00-1_add_exon_n.py --h
+       python ${splice-decoder}/code/00-1_add_exon_n.py --h

-*   If you use SLURM, modifying configure file is all
+* If you use SLURM, modifying configure file and using this command

+       bash ${splice-decoder}

 ## Make your own configuration file to run Splice-decoder
 - Using pre-exist paths.config file
-    > You only modify your Main path (where Splice-decoder main folder) and conda path (where conda folder, you can find "which conda")
+- You only modify your Main path (where Splice-decoder main folder) and conda path (where conda folder, you can find "which conda")

 - If you finish the configuration, run bash script
 - Proc.sh > Mapp.sh > Sim_splicing.sh
 - All results were saved in ${input}/result

 ## INPUTS Format
-- rMATS output that processed by make_input.sh
-- gtf that was used in rMATS analysis
-- TPM file for all isoform of gtf
+* Splice-decoder requires your

+* Splice-decoder use rMATS JECE outputs

+       python make_input_from_rmats.py ${rMATS_outdir}

+* Splice-decoder also offers gtf processing and TPM calculate fucntion

+       bash gtf_proc.sh ${config}

 ## How to USE